compphylo/compphylo.github.io/Oslo2019/MESS_files/MESS_parallelization.md

 ## MESS Parallelization Docs

-Either run this by hand on a compute node or add this line to your jupyter notebook job submission script:
+Either run this by hand on a compute node or add this line to your jupyter notebook job submission script before the call to launch the notebook server:

 ```
 ipcluster start -n 40 --cluster-id=MESS --daemonize